secretstartups/handbook/resellers/training/index.html.md

 #### <span class="colour" style="color: rgb(56, 13, 117);">GitLab Continuous Integration Sales Specialist </span>

-<span class="colour" style="color: rgb(0, 0, 0);">The GitLab Continuous Integration Sales Specialist course provides learners with a fundamental framework of Continuous Integration (CI).
-At the end of this session, you will be able identify target personas for a CI conversation, understand the CI market, and position the GitLab CI solution.</span>
+The GitLab Continuous Integration Sales Specialist course provides learners with a fundamental framework of Continuous Integration (CI).
+At the end of this session, you will be able identify target personas for a CI conversation, understand the CI market, and position the GitLab CI solution.

 **Course Content Summary** (approx. 1 hour to complete)
 - What is Continuous Integration?